farhan5248/sheepdogblog/_posts/2025-08-04-how-we-made-minecraft-using-continuous-delivery.md

 What was interesting is that my testers had a lot of knowledge about the system and some of them were very highly respected.
 What worked really well was where my QA and the COBOL dev silos were bridged and they worked well together.
-The other 3 QA teams I had had no such luck and so even with the same tools, we couldn't improve as much.
+The other 3 QA teams of mine had no such luck and so even with the same tools, we couldn't improve as much.

 # 11:04  Having professional test people